anhlehong/Nutrition-Estimation-via-Segmentation-and-Depth/README.md

 ## Results

 Our model achieves a **Mean Relative Error (MRE)** of **11.18% to 50.35%** for single food items, with consistent performance across complex meal scenarios.
-It outperforms baseline methods (e.g., Graikos et al., 2020) in both single and multi-food contexts, demonstrating robustness and practical utility.
+It outperforms baseline methods (Graikos et al., 2020) in both single and multi-food contexts, demonstrating robustness and practical utility.

 ## Installation and Setup